ARM LIFT - Orange County, CA

 What Can I Expect from an Arm Lift?

-Arm Lifts can be remarkably transformative procedures.
-Generally, they will immediately improve your sagging arm skin and decrease the amount of fat present.
+An Arm Lift can be a remarkably transformative procedure.
+Generally, it will immediately improve your sagging arm skin and decrease the amount of fat present.
 Some swelling will be present after surgery and improves over 2-3 weeks.

 The scars are significant, often extending from the elbow to the axilla.
 However, they generally fade and improve with time.
 Patients must be diligent about wearing their garments and keeping their arms wrapped in order to minimize any hypertrophic or widened scars.
 Silicone gel or compresses may improve results.